pb3lab/ibm3202/README.md

 If you use these tutorials in your research/teaching, please **cite us!:**

-Engelberger F, Galaz-Davison P, Bravo G, Rivera M, Ramírez-Sarmiento CA (2021) Developing and Implementing Cloud-Based Tutorials that Combine Bioinformatics Software, Interactive Coding and Visualization Exercises for Distance Learning on Structural Bioinformatics. _J Chem Educ, **Accepted**_
+Engelberger F, Galaz-Davison P, Bravo G, Rivera M, Ramírez-Sarmiento CA (2021) Developing and Implementing Cloud-Based Tutorials that Combine Bioinformatics Software, Interactive Coding and Visualization Exercises for Distance Learning on Structural Bioinformatics. _J Chem Educ, doi: 10.1021/acs.jchemed.1c00022_

 ## Contributions and Code of Conduct